microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 # Examples

-## Registration of the Push Activator for Win32 (Inproc)
+## In this scenario, the process that Registers the Push Activator and the process specified as the COM server are the same
-If a Win32 app needs to subscribe to Push triggers inproc, the code in Main would follow the pattern below:
+The code in Main would follow the pattern below:
 * The Registration will take in a CLSID of the COM server as part of the Activator setup.
-The registration API will simply be a thin wrapper around the BackgroundInfra WinRT APIs and abstract away the COM details from the developer.
+The registration API will simply be a thin wrapper around the BackgroundInfra WinRT APIs and abstract away the COM details from the developer including registration of the inproc Reunion component.
 * The app will query ApplifeCycle APIs to retrieve an ActivationKind.
 (Note: This is covered in a seperate AppLifeCycle API spec.)
 * If the Activation is Push, the app will QI the Arguments property to retrieve an instance of PushActivatedEventArgs and get the Push payload from it.
 Care needs to be taken to Take a Deferral and Release the Deferral while processing the payload for Power Management compliance.
 * If the Activation is Foreground, the app will do 2 things: